brson/wasm-opt-rs/notes.md

 - [The `OptimizationOptions` builder methods](https://github.com/brson/wasm-opt-rs/blob/bae781010f6a2a7d774adc05d251cdf7608bc271/components/wasm-opt/src/builder.rs).
   Overlaid onto `OptimizationOptions`.
 Most methods are obvious one-liners.
 - [The `Command` interpreter](https://github.com/brson/wasm-opt-rs/blob/bae781010f6a2a7d774adc05d251cdf7608bc271/components/wasm-opt/src/integration.rs).
-  This constructs `OptimizationOptions` by interpreting the argsuments to Rust's `Command` type for launching processes.
+  This constructs `OptimizationOptions` by interpreting the arguments to Rust's `Command` type for launching processes.
-  It's a bit of an extravagence: it essentially duplicates `wasm-opt`'s own command-line parser.
+  It's a bit of extravagance: it essentially duplicates `wasm-opt`'s own command-line parser.
   Originally intended to make it easier for projects that already invoke the `wasm-opt` process to integrate the API,
   It ended up being invaluable for testing: